Juptune/marmos/README.md

 Thus Marmos was born to help strive towards the goal of better documentation in D by acting as a bridge between the compiler's AST and external, existing tooling for generating the full HTML/PDFs/whatever.

-# Building/Downloading Marmos
+# Getting Marmos

+## Building From Source

-There's a few distros which Marmos already has packages for, but if you still want to build it locally then:
+There's a few distros which Marmos already has packages for - and even a docker image - but if you still want to build it locally then:

 ```bash
 your-package-manager install meson